 Do you know what’s going in your new shed?
 Have you thought at all about your storage layout yet?
 Start visualizing some of these things as you search.
 Here are 20 items most sheds need.
 These are all fairly small items that hold a big impact on the usefulness of your backyard shed.

 Whether it’s just for security or for those random night runs to find a tool or missing decoration, you’ll be glad you installed a motion sensored lighting system.
-Here’s a solar powered option to make set up even easier.
+A solar powered outdoor light also could be a great option for you.

 Emergency Kit or Bucket

 Take a 5 gallon bucket and make sure some of these emergency items are sealed inside.

 - See what else should be stored in your kit!

 You will be surprised at the number of uses you find for this, from cleaning out tough spaces, to airing up your lawn mower or car tires, an air compressor can help with many different home projects.
 Check out more ideas here!

 Standard Tool Kit (his and hers)

 No more fighting over tools.
 Get two sets of standard tools; one for you and one for your spouse.
 Keep a hammer, screwdrivers, pliers, box cutter, wire cutters, wrench, scissors and measuring tape in each kit.

 Love to bike but are tired of rearranging your shed every time you want to ride?
 Keep it within reach and off the ground with a wall mount.